Nozlaf/PD2Nagiosv3/updated_guide.md

 # PagerDuty to Nagios Two Way Integration installation guide

-DRAFT DOCUMENT, USE AT YOUR OWN RISK
+DRAFT DOCUMENT, USE AT YOUR OWN RISK mostly just XI is written at this point in time and I have not tested it recently  and have not tested it since I re-wrote it

 ## Prerequisites